Frequently Asked Questions on Buying Gold

 How can gold be used as insurance?

-Gold can be purchased as a means to protect yourself, and your money, against a financial downturn, and/or a crisis.
+Gold can be purchased as a means to potentially protect yourself, and your money, against a financial downturn, and/or a crisis.
 A purchase of gold as insurance is also a purchase made for the long-term.
-Meaning, use gold for its ability to survive small corrections.
-You may experience losses, but you should not assume that your gold becomes worthless as a result of them – gold has been a trusted store of wealth for thousands of years
+Meaning, use gold for its ability to potentially help survive small corrections.
+You may experience losses, but you should not assume that your gold becomes worthless as a result of them – gold has been a trusted store of wealth for thousands of years.

 What is the best way to save gold?

-The best way to save gold is to buy it and not sell it.
+The best way to save gold is to not sell it.
 Many first-time buyers will make the mistake of selling gold if the market is performing poorly; however, a purchase in gold can only benefit those looking for a way to protect their savings if it is held on to during times when the price dips.
+Precious metal should be considered a long-term purchase of at least 3 to 5 years.

 Who or what determines the price of gold?